davidhalter/davidhalter.github.com/_code/2013/1/19/why_jedi_not_rope.rst

 So I went down to the real business: Checking for cases that might work in one library, but not in the other.
-So I sat down and used Spyder to compare a few things (Spyder is using rope, but `is considering
+So I sat down and used Spyder to compare a few things (Spyder is using Rope, but `is considering
 <https://github.com/davidhalter/jedi/issues/102>`_ to switch to Jedi).
 As
-expected I haven't found anything that is working in rope, but not in Jedi.
+expected I haven't found anything that is working in Rope, but not in Jedi.
-With rope the following things don't complete (work in Jedi though):
+With Rope the following things don't complete (work in Jedi though):

 - generators/iterators
 - `__call__` and other magic methods